GSA/data_gov_json_validator/README.md

 POD Schema is used for JSON validation http://project-open-data.github.io/schema/

-API3 package search of data.gov catalog is used for search http://catalog.data.gov/api/3/action/package_search
+Package search API v.3 of data.gov catalog is used for search http://catalog.data.gov/api/3/action/package_search

 Installation
 ===